james-card/cnext/README.md

 I will not claim this is an optimized implementation of a data structures library.
 I know there are things that could be done to make these libraries more efficient.
 My goal was generic functionality and safety, not optimization.
 My expectation is that the implementation will be optimized over time.

+## Systems Libraries

+C11 finally introduced standard support for most threading operations, however there are several other standard systems functions that it has ignored.
+Even with the specification providing standardized thread support, there are still compilers that don't support it (most notably MSVC).
+I finally gave up waiting for the language and compiler vendors to create what I needed and made my own libraries, both for the missing threads support and other things.

+### CThreads

+CThreads.h includes the correct header based on the compiler, either PosixCTrheads.h or WinCThreads.h.
+The corresponding C libraries have the standard C functions for threading.
+The libraries ensure functionality that conforms to the C specification.

+### Coroutines

+It's not clear to me why support for coroutines was never added to the C specification considering their use in cooperative multitasking operating systems.
+To fill this void, I have created a pure C coroutines library that works by subdividing the main stack.
+This approach removes the need for dynamic memory of any kind and is well-suited to embedded environments, which is the primary audience of C.

+### Processes

+For whatever reason, C has never come up with standard functions for processes that allow both stdin and stdout/stderr of a process to be captured.
+This is not acceptable to me as a systems language.
+I created a Processes.h header that automatically includes either PosixProcess.h or WinProcesses.h and provides basic functionality for interacting with external processes.
+The libraries provide consistent functionality across systems.

+### Sockets

+Despite the fact that networking has existed since the 1960s, C has never standardized network operations.
+Each operating system has its own definitions of how socket connections work.
+Even worse, there's no support for security which is a must in today's world.
+So, I created a Sockets library to provide consistent operations across platforms.
+To get secure sockets, define `TLS_SOCKETS_ENABLED` and link with RsaLib, SslKey, SslCertificate, and OpenSSL.

+### DirectoryLib

+Every major filesystem supports directories, but support for them has never been standardized in C.  To fix that, I created DirectoryLib that provides cross-platform functionality for interacting with directories, most notably creating and removing them.